2020 Community Impact Report

 Helping the communities we serve thrive

-We are pleased to share our first-ever Community Impact Report, which provides data and stories about Enterprise’s various community engagement initiatives, including affordable housing, volunteerism, philanthropy, diversity and inclusion, education, community development, and “green” initiatives.
+We are pleased to share our 2020 Community Impact Report, which provides data and stories about Enterprise’s various community engagement initiatives, including affordable housing, volunteerism, philanthropy, diversity and inclusion, education, community development and pandemic initiatives.

 These are stories of hope, dreams, growth, revitalization, education — and more.
 We invite you to read more about the impact we are making through the eyes of the individuals and organizations who are impacted by our efforts.